gura-doc/gura-doc.github.io/document/library-reference/chapter-33.md

 <p>
 <div><strong style="text-decoration:underline">math.least_square</strong></div>
 <div style="margin-bottom:1em"><code>math.least_square(x:iterator, y:iterator, dim:number =&gt; 1, var:symbol =&gt; `x)</code></div>
-Takes two iterators <code>x</code> and <code>y</code> that return coordinate of points and returns a function that fits them using least square metho.
-You can specify the fitting curve's dimension by an argument <code>dim</code>, which default value is one.
-The variable symbol used in the function is <code>x</code>, which can be changed by specifying an argument <code>var</code>.
+Takes two iterators <code class="highlighter-rouge">x</code> and <code class="highlighter-rouge">y</code> that return coordinate of points and returns a function that fits them using least square metho.
+You can specify the fitting curve's dimension by an argument <code class="highlighter-rouge">dim</code>, which default value is one.
+The variable symbol used in the function is <code class="highlighter-rouge">x</code>, which can be changed by specifying an argument <code class="highlighter-rouge">var</code>.
 </p>
 <p>
 <div><strong style="text-decoration:underline">math.log</strong></div>